Atlas975/Notes/OperatingSystems/FileSystems/File_allocation_schemes.md

 ___
 # File allocation schemes
 ## Continuous allocation
-- Each [[File_systems|file]] fills set of **adjacent** disk blocks in file system, fast access
+- Each [[File_systems|file]] fills set of adjacent blocks, fast access and minimal head movement
-- Requires knowing file size before finding gap for allocation, suffers from external fragmentation with unused blocks between files.
-Files cannot be split in this scheme into multiple blocks
+- Requires knowing file size before finding a suitable hole for allocation, suffers from external fragmentation.
+L

 ![[Pasted image 20230305205625.png|250|250]]
 ## Linked-List allocation
 - Avoids external fragmentation, blocks no longer need to be continuous at the cost of additional overhead.
 All blocks can be used but pointers take up space
-- Internal fragmentation (on last block) and only offers slow sequential access, ideal for small file systems such as [[FAT_file_system|FAT]]
+- Minor internal fragmentation (restricted to last block) and only offers slow sequential access, ideal for small file systems such as [[FAT_file_system|FAT]]

 ![[Pasted image 20230305205753.png|250|250]]
 ## Indexed allocation